UmSenhorQualquer/pyforms/tutorials/1.SimpleExamples/SimpleExample2/README.md

 # Simple example 2

 In the previous example the forms were not properly ordered.
-On this example we show you how to organize the forms using the variable "self._formset".
+This example shows you how to organize the forms using the variable "self._formset".

 ```python
 	#Add this line to the constructor and you will be able to organize the forms.